kubermatic/docs/content/kubecarrier/v0.1/_index.md

 As your platform grows, you will also have to manage these services across multiple kubernetes clusters, running on multiple cloud providers, across multiple regions.

-Thats where the **KubeCarrier Cross Cluster Manager** is getting into the picture.
+That's where the **KubeCarrier Cross Cluster Manager** is getting into the picture.
 It helps you to locate, inspect and manage services across your whole platform.
 Independent of *Cloud*, *Datacenter* and *Region*.

 ## How?